Goodup302/portfolio-blog/README.md

 - PHP 7.2 (Minimum)
 - MYSQL 8.0

-The admin account will be the first account created since the party login
+The admin account will be the first account created since the party register: index.php?p=auth&action=register

 #EN
 Installation: